mosip/documentation/docs/ctk-user-guide.md

 ![](_images/ctk-viewlast-testrun.png)

-Once the user selects `View Last Test Run` option, the application will redirect the user to display the test run details as shown.
+Once the user selects the `View Last Test Run` option, the application will redirect the user to display the test run details as shown.

 * Clicking on the `Test Run History` option in the options section of the collection and then click on the “Details” button of the test run that the user wants to view

 ![](_images/ctk-testrun-history.png)

-Once the user click on `Details`, it will redirect the user to the test details as shown above.
+Once the user clicks on `Details`, it will redirect the user to the test details as shown above.

 * On the test run details page, the user will be able to view:
     * Run date